 10. Dendrogram: A dendrogram is a tree diagram used to illustrate an arrangement of clusters produced by hierarchical clustering.

-11. Ring Chart: A ring or sunburst chart is a multilevel pie chart that visualises hierarchical data with concentric circles.
+11. Ring Chart: A ring or sunburst chart is a multilevel pie chart that visualizes hierarchical data with concentric circles.

 12. Tree Diagram: A tree diagram or tree structure represents the hierarchical nature of a structure in graph form.
 It can be visually represented from top to bottom or left to right.

-Network data visualisations show how data sets are related to one another within a network.
+Network data visualizations show how data sets are related to one another within a network.